Congregation Kol Shalom Board

 Director: Lori Weise (2019-2022)

 Lori is a Southern California native who enthusiastically relocated to Bainbridge Island with her husband Steve in December 2018 to be closer to their children and grandchildren in the Pacific Northwest.
 Lori was raised in a conservative synagogue, Beth Shalom in Whittier, California where her parents, Bert and Libby were active volunteers in youth groups, sisterhood and brotherhood.
 Bert was part of the Facilities Committee and regularly brought his tool bag to provide maintenance at the synagogue while his children were in Hebrew School.
 Lori, Steve and their children were active at Beth Hillel in Studio City and Adat Ari El in North Hollywood.
 Lori worked in a variety of leadership positions in healthcare strategic, forecasting and business planning for four decades including 20 years at Cedars-Sinai in Los Angeles serving as Vice President, Strategic Planning and Business Development.
 She retired last December from Cedars-Sinai and is excited to join the Board.
 She and Steve enjoy running, cooking and travel.
 Lori is particularly enjoying spending more time hiking, playing pickleball and sampling the wonderful community of Bainbridge Island.
-She also serves on the Bainbridge City Historical Preservation Commission, the Finance Committee of the Bainbridge Island Land Foundation and volunteering at Helpline.
+She also serves on the Bainbridge City Historical Preservation Commission, the Finance Committee of the Bainbridge Island Land Trust and volunteering at Helpline.
 In her spare time, she is trying to remaster guitar after a 25 year hiatus.